Sound Propagation Level Calculator (Version 3.5) - MAS Environmental 2020 - www.masenv.co.uk

 - Conditions are free-field and there is no reverberant field.

-- The barrier is perpendicular to the source to receiver path and has no significant depth.
+- The barrier is perpendicular to the source to receiver path.

 Sound Attenuation due to Propagation (aka "Geometrical Divergence")